 According to Mark, they crucified Jesus and divided his clothes among them by drawing lots to choose which one each person should take.
 They crucified him at the third hour (Mark 15:24–25).
 It states that the crucifixion of Christ began at nine in the morning.

 According to Matthew’s account of events in Matthew 27:45, “from the sixth hour, there was darkness over all the land until the ninth hour” (Matthew 27:45) is another example of how the Jewish calendar is used to express time.
-In other words, it was pitch black from Noon to Three.
+In other words, it was pitch black from noon to three.
 Jesus spent his last three hours on the cross during this time.

 After that period, Matthew states, “When Jesus had cried out again with a loud voice, he gave up his spirit” (Matthew 27:50).
 Following his execution by Roman soldiers (John 19:34), Jesus’ body was removed from the scene.
-Jesus had been dying on the cross since around nine in the morning.
-It took six hours, from 8:00 A.M. to 3:00 P.M.

 John adds the information that Jesus’ trial before Pontius Pilate was occurring “about the sixth hour” according to Roman time (John 19:14).
 The “sixth hour” would begin at 6:00 A.M. because the Romans began counting their hours at midnight.
 All things considered, Jesus’ trial finished at 6:00 A.M.
 Three hours later, he was crucified and passed away about six hours later.